Viral processes by random walks on random regular graphs: Related work. Related work

 In this section, we briefly describe some of the relevant related work on diffusion processes like epidemic spreading and the dissemination of information in mobile environments.

-There has been a growing body of work in the interacting particle systems community analysing epidemic models with mobile particles.
+There has recently been a growing body of work in the interacting particle systems community analysing epidemic models with mobile particles.
 In \cite{Dickman} the authors provide a review of the results, techniques and conjectures when the graph is an infinite lattice.
 In \cite{Rhodes}, the authors explore by means of mean-field approximations the evolution of the number of infected individuals when individuals perform random motions on the plane.
-Recent papers by Peres et al \cite{Peres}, Pettarin et al \cite{Upfal} and Lam et al \cite{Lam} analyse mobile networks modeled as multiple random walks; as Brownian motion on $\mathbb{R}^d$ in \cite{Peres}, as walks on a $2$-dimensional grid in \cite{Upfal} and as walks on a grids of dimension $3$ and above in \cite{Lam}.
-In each case, there is a parameter $r$ within which distance a pair of walks can communicate, producing a communication graph (which is disconnected below a certain threshold $r_c$). \cite{Peres} studies various aspects of the communication graph, such as how long it takes a particular point to become part of the giant component. \cite{Upfal} studies the broadcast time $T_B$ of a piece of information and originating in one agent in relation to $r$.
+Recent papers by Peres et al. \cite{Peres}, Pettarin et al.~\cite{Upfal} and Lam et al. \cite{Lam} analyse mobile networks modeled as multiple random walks; as Brownian motion on $\mathbb{R}^d$ in \cite{Peres}, as walks on a $2$-dimensional grid in \cite{Upfal} and as walks on a grids of dimension $3$ and above in \cite {Lam}.
+In each case, there is a parameter $r$ within which distance a pair of walks can communicate, producing a communication graph (which is disconnected below a certain threshold $r_c$).
+Peres et al. \cite {Peres} study various aspects of the communication graph, such as how long it takes a particular point to become part of the giant component.
+Pettarin et al.~\cite{Upfal} study the broadcast time $T_B$ of a piece of information and originating in one agent in relation to $r$.
 Setting $r=0$ means information is passed only when particles are coincident.
-In this case, $T_B$ is equivalent to our completion time and \cite{Upfal} give, for $k\geq 2$, $T_B=\tilde{\Theta}(n/\sqrt{k})$ \whp \footnote{The tilde notation hides polylogarithmic factors. e.g., $\tilde{O}(f(n))=O(f(n)\log^cn)$ for some constant $c$.}.
-In \cite{Lam} $r=1$ and the results they have show a significant difference to the $2$-dimensional case of \cite{Upfal}.
-We state their results for the $3$-dimensional case: There exists a constant $c$ such that if $cn^{\frac{1}{3}}\log^2n^{\frac{1}{3}}<k<n$ then $T_B=\tilde{\Theta}(n^{\frac{5}{6}}/\sqrt{k})$; if $k<cn^{\frac{1}{3}}\log^{-2}n^{\frac{1}{3}}$ then $T_B=\tilde{\Theta}(n/k)$.
-Statements are \whp.
+In this case, $T_B$ is equivalent to our completion time, and the authors of \cite{Upfal} give, for $k\geq2$, $T_B=\tilde{\Theta }(n/\sqrt {k})$ w.h.p. \footnote{The tilde notation hides polylogarithmic factors.
+For example, $\tilde{O}(f(n))=O(f(n)\log^cn)$ for some constant $c$.} In \cite{Lam} $r=1$ and the results they have show a significant difference to the $2$-dimensional case of \cite{Upfal}.
+We state their results for the $3$-dimensional case: There exists a constant $c$ such that if $cn^{{1}/{3}}\log^2n^{{1}/{3}}<k<n$, then $T_B=\tilde {\Theta}(n^{{5}/{6}}/\sqrt{k})$; if $k<cn^{{1}/{3}}\log ^{-2}n^{{1}/{3}}$, then $T_B=\tilde{\Theta}(n/k)$.
+Statements are w.h.p.